 Wednesday:

-- Prepare the Turkey Brine and Brine the Turkey according to the recipe instructions.
+- Prepare the Turkey Brine and brine the turkey according to the recipe instructions.

 - Pre-cut the vegetables for the roast turkey’s base.

-- Make a French Carrot Salad.
+- Make a simple salad like a French Carrot Salad.

 - Cut cheesecloth for the turkey.